dnguyenv/kafka/README.md

 `$ sudo ifconfig vboxnet1 down && sudo ifconfig vboxnet1 up`

-## 2. Install Kafka from scratch using docker-compose
+## Option 2: Install Kafka from scratch using docker-compose

-Within your Ubuntu:
+Assuming you already have an Ubuntu machine provisioned.
+Eg: You can download an Ubuntu image and launch it from your Mac using VirtualBox

+Login to the machine and:

-## Install Docker and docker-compose
+### Install Docker and docker-compose

 ```
 $ curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -